griquelme/tidyms/docs/fileio.rst

 .. py:currentmodule:: tidyms

+:orphan:

-Working with Raw Data
+Working with raw data
 =====================

-TidyMS works with raw data using the :class:`~tidyms.MSData` class.
+TidyMS works with raw data in the mzML format using the :class:`~tidyms.MSData` class.
 In this section we show commons operations on raw data.
+For file conversion to the mzML format see :ref:`this guide <mzml>`

 For the examples we will use an example mzML file that can be downloaded with the following code: